mcgeddes11/vdca-api/README.md

 # vdca-api
-API to interact with standalone stats database
+API to interact with standalone VDCA stats database